BurykinaA/BurykinaA/README.md

 ###

 ## 🎉 My achievements
+  - Winner of All-Russian contest “I am a professional” in AI for Bachelors
   - Winner of All-Russian Olympiad ITMO in "Artificial Intelligence" and "Software Engineering and Computer techologies"
   - Report was awarded at the XXXI International Conference of Students, Postgraduate Students and Young Scientists “Lomonosov”
+  - Winner of ITMO-hack
   - Winner of Burning Heroes AI for Humanity Hackathon
   - Winner of IT Purple Hack
   - Winner of the International Hackathon Digital Breakthrough, Skoltech